 - MIG: MIG stands for metal inert gas, which is also called gas metal arc welding (GMAW).
 MIG welders feed a thin wire through a tool to weld materials together.
-MIG welding is considered easier to learn than other types of welding, and it’s a common practice in construction, automobiles, and factories.
+MIG welding is considered easier to learn than other types of welding, and it’s a common practice in building construction, automobile manufacturing, and factories.
 MIG welding uses an inert shielding gas to protect the welding area from oxygen and water vapor.

 - Stick: The name “stick” welding comes from the welding electrode’s form.
 Stick or shielded metal arc welding (SMAW) varies from other types since there’s no shielding gas required.
 This means that stick welding can be done outside in the wind or rain and can also be used on dirty or rusty materials.
 Stick welding is also more cost-effective and DIY-friendly (many of the best welders for amateurs are stick models).
 However, stick welding is not the most durable and is prone to cracks.

 - Flux cored: Flux-cored arc welding (FCAW) is another beginner-friendly method.
 Like MIG welding, it uses a continuously fed electrode.
 Flux welding uses shielding gas and an element known as a flux that acts as a purifying agent and additional protection from oxygen and vapor.